Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 ## Spatial Analysis

 <p> Recall that the national non-permanent resident population rose dramatically after Q3 2022.
 Here is a choropleth map showing a geographic breakdown of that growth.</p>
-<p> Nunavut by far experienced the fastest non-permanent resident growth within that time period, althoucgh that can largely be attributed to its small non-permanent resident.
+<p> Nunavut by far experienced the fastest non-permanent resident growth within that time period, although that can largely be attributed to its small non-permanent resident.
 Alberta also experienced high growth, mirroring its generally high growth as a whole over the past decade.
 Growth has slowed down for British Columbia and Ontario.
-Surprisingly, the Maritime provinces experience relatively little growth despite government initiatives to attract immigrants and forign labour into that region. </p>
+Surprisingly, the Maritime provinces experience relatively little growth despite government initiatives to attract immigrants and foreign labour into that region. </p>

 ![image](https://github.com/user-attachments/assets/4809a5b3-4682-4ee3-a165-be5e6e70e738)